Terremoto de Lombok - Atrapados en Gili Trawangan

 Once with a full belly, we returned to where we were and tried to sleep.
 I couldn’t keep an eye on it all night because of the small aftershocks every half hour that put me on alert.
 Instead, I remember hearing one of my friends snoring.
 In the end there is nothing like knowing how to accept what comes.

-Gili Trawangan – Lombok Earthquake
+Streets of Gili Trawangan after the Lombok Earthquake

-Leaving the island, a whole odyssey
+Leaving the island after the Lombok Earthquake, a whole odyssey

 Finally, the long-awaited sunrise arrived and everyone began to get up to go to their hotel, grab their backpacks and try to get off the island as best they could.
 I was very surprised to arrive at our Guesthouse and see that it was totally intact.
 The bamboo bungalows had held up perfectly.